Beaumont, Texas: Lamar University

 Beaumont has one state university, Lamar University, which is a part of the Texas State University System.
 Lamar University was established in 1923 as South Park Junior College.
 The university is classified as a national university.
 It is also classified as a "Doctoral Research University – Moderate Research Activity" by the Carnegie Foundation.
 With over 100 degrees offered, the university's main academic offerings are in business, nursing, teaching and engineering.
 Lamar University's enrollment has grown tremendously in the first decade of the 21st century.
 This has prompted a building boom at the campus.
 The school's enrollment as of Fall, 2015 was above 14,966 students.

 Lamar Institute of Technology

 Lamar Institute of Technology, located directly adjacent to Lamar University, serves as the region's technical college for two-year degrees and certificates.
 Originally a part of Lamar University and its predecessors since 1923, Lamar Institute of Technology was chartered in 1949 when the Lamar College Bill was passed.
 The bill was sponsored in the Texas Legislature by State Representative Jack Brooks and Senator W.R.
 Cousins, Jr. of Beaumont.
 Lamar Institute of Technology became a separate entity in 1995.
 As of Fall, 2014, enrollment totaled 2,920 students.

+The Texas Legislature specifies community college districts for most places in Texas; as of 2026 it has not directly assigned most of Jefferson County, including Beaumont, to a specific community college district.